JeffIrwin/JeffIrwin.github.io/syntran.md

 2. Not only is the syntran explorer web service alpha, but the syntran language itself is alhpa.
 Do not expect stability
 3. Expect regular service interruptions for updates
-5. Availability is limitted.
+5. Availability is limited.
 Thanks to a free AWS trial, I have a server to run the backend.
 This service may not be available past July 2025
 6. This web service does not scale.
-I expect limitted usage, but performance could degrade if there are a lot of users all on one server
+I expect limited usage, but performance could degrade if there are a lot of users all on one server
 7. There is a 10 second timeout to prevent math bombs
 8. Syntran explorer is only intended as an introductory teaching tool, to lower